Vinit1235/Swippe_Marketplace_MiniProject/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the MIT LICENCE file for details.

 ## 👥 Team

 This project was built by a team of 5 SE Data Science students as our capstone project.

 **Team Members:**
-- [Add your names here]
+- VINIT VIJAY BADIGER
+- RUDRA SINGH
+- JANHAVI GUPTA
+- ADARSH PANDEY
+- SHREYA SINGH

 ## 🙏 Acknowledgments